When you can't speak...

 Choosing an ugly bracelet that "looks medical" could be a disaster because buying a boring bracelet that you'll never wear is a waste of money, and is dangerous!

-Choose from over 600 styles: Selecting the right style of medical bracelet for the right occasion makes sense.
+Choose from many styles: Selecting the right style of medical bracelet for the right occasion makes sense.
 Nothing is more frustrating when limited to a handful of medical bracelet styles—especially for formal affairs.
-See 600 styles
+See fashionable styles

 Choose the right material: Stainless steel WaterWear Bracelets® for all-around wear in water and more rugged conditions.
 Gold and silver WaterWear Bracelets® for moderate conditions where corrosive chemicals are not present.
 And, fashion beaded bracelets for when special high fashion styling is desired—and where WaterWear Bracelets® are not required.